Melanoma: Frequently Asked Questions

 The first sign of melanoma may be a new mole or one that changes in size, shape, or color.
 The ABCD traits that may suggest a melanoma are asymmetry, border, color, and diameter.

-The border or edges of a mole that is a melanoma is sometimes blurred and ragged.
+Border.
+The border or edge of a mole that is a melanoma is sometimes blurred and ragged.

 What should I do if I find a new or strange-looking mole?